 They can be!
 Look for one with protein, healthy fat and leafy greens to ensure your body gets what it needs to process the natural sugar from fruit in smoothies.

-Stick to low-sugar fruits like berries, green apples and more while making sure to eat them alongside fiber-filled vegetables like leafy greens.
+Stick to low-sugar fruits like berries (strawberries, blueberries, raspberries) to add natural sweetness, green apples and more while making sure to eat them alongside fiber-filled vegetables like spinach and kale.
 Healthy fats also help your body process these fruits easily.

 If you loved these recipes are are looking for some more great options to help manage your blood sugar through whole food then check out my free Diabetic Meal Plan.
 It’s got 7 days of plant-powered recipes with a menu and shopping list.

 I have two jars of homemade protein powder that has an expiry date of 07/2022.

 Expiration dates that are provided on food products should definitely be acknowledged and taken seriously, but those dates are more of an estimate of the shelf-life.
 So, the good news is you may be safe to consume if you’re a little beyond the expiration date!

 We suggest doing a few “tests” before making that call:

 1. The sniff test – the name really gives it away.
 Open your container and give it a smell.
 If the smell is off or not what you remember, get rid of it!
 However, if the smell is what you remember, it passes the test.